Peer Review Policy and Procedures

 STEP 4: Editorial Board Review / Notification

-- Final report A final decision to accept or reject the manuscript is made by the Peer Review Board of the editorial board and the editor, acting on advice from discipline Sub-Editor/ committee.
+- Final report A final decision to accept or reject the manuscript is made by the Peer Review Board of the editorial board and the editor.

 STEP 5: Publication